 Declaration of Homestead

 We will prepare and record a Declaration of Homestead for you at closing for no additional charge.
 An estate of homestead is only available for your primary residence.
-Homeowners are entitled to an automatic homestead protection worth $125,000.
+Homeowners are entitled to automatic homestead protection worth $125,000.

-If you properly sign and record a declaration of homestead with the registry of deeds, the amount of protection increases to $500,000.
+If you properly sign and record a declaration of homestead with the registry of deeds, the number of protection increases to $500,000.
 The declared homestead protects against attachment, seizure, execution on judgment, levy or sale for the payment of debts.

 Closing Document Review

 At closing, you will sign dozens of documents.
-Our attorneys will review the paperwork with you and discuss any last minute questions you have.
+Our attorneys will review the paperwork with you and discuss any last-minute questions you have.

 Common Title issues